TranscribeJs/transcribe.js/README.md

 ## Credits

-Thank you to the creators and contributors of the following open source libraries that were used in this project:
+### People

+Many thanks to the people who supported this project, be it through code, ideas or general testing.
+I appreciate your time and effort.

+- [@MarketingPip](https://github.com/MarketingPip) - testing on older devices

 ### Libraries

+Also thank you to the creators and contributors of the following open source libraries that were used in this project:

 - **whisper.cpp**: A C++ implementation of whisper.
 [GitHub Repository](https://github.com/ggerganov/whisper.cpp)
 - **emscripten**: A toolchain for compiling C and C++ code to WebAssembly.
 [Official Site](https://emscripten.org/)